mcfarlander/sblogic/README.md

 The project is maven-enabled.
 Use the build process to package a WAR.
 This can be deployed separately.
 From Eclipse, deploy as a virtual application.

+## Weblogic Logging
+The access logs and other domain related logs will be found in the
+<install path>/<domain>/servers/AdminServer.logs directory.

+## Application Logging
+The application specific logs will be found starting at the root folder,
+<install path>/<domain>/<log file path>.